CAP-accredited laboratories around the world can demonstrate excellence in patient care and confidence in laboratory practices.

 From application to completion, we provide the tools and guidance you need so you can focus on what matters most—patient care.

-Our searchable database identifies laboratories and biorepositories accredited by the College of American Pathologists (CAP).
+Our searchable database identifies laboratories and biorepositories accredited by the CAP.

 News from Accredited International Laboratories

-We are proud to share the stories from our recently accredited international laboratories
+We are proud to share the following stories from our recently accredited international laboratories

 - HMC Laboratories get International Reaccreditation (Qatar)